pasem21/maven-project/README.md

     </server>
   </servers>
 ```
-## Step 4: Run the below command to push the artifacts to Jfrog Artifactory.</h6>
+## Step 4: Run the below command to push the artifacts to Jfrog Artifactory.
 ```sh
 mvn deploy
 ```
-<h6>Step 5: Verify whether artifact(war) is published or not in Jfrog Artifactory</h6>
+## Step 5: Verify whether artifact(war) is published or not in Jfrog Artifactory.

-Congratulations.
+#### Congratulations.
 You have successfully Published the artifact(war) file in Jfrog repository